gramuah/ccnn/tools/get_all_trancos_models.md

-# Download all the pretrained models using the TRANCOS dataset
+# Download all the pre-trained models using the TRANCOS dataset

 Follow these instructions

-1. Create the following dir
+1. Create the following dir:

 ```
 mkdir models/pretrained_models/trancos